shlienlab/raccoon/docs/clustering.rst

 :code:`'silhouette'`  **Silhouette Score**: mesures the ratio of the intra-cluster
                       and inter-cluster distances, it ranges between 1 for an optimal separation and -1 for ill-defined clusters.
-[Rousseeuw1987]_
+[Rousseeuw1987]_ :code:`'dunn'`        **Dunn Index**: is the ratio of the minimum inter-cluster distance and the maximum cluster diameter.
+It ranges from 0 to infinity.
+[Dunn1973]_
 ====================  ============================================================

 These scores require to measure the distances between points and/or clusters